How Does it Work

 Frequently asked questions about pond dyes

-Will DyoFix pond dyes work in all ponds and lakes?
+Will Parklink’s dyes work in all ponds and lakes?

 Our pond dyes will create a light filter in all waters.
-The minimum doses do require at least 1 metre of overall depth, anything less requires more to compensate, for example, a pond at half a metre will need a double dose.
+The minimum doses do require at least 1 metre of overall depth, anything less requires more dye to compensate.
+For example, a pond half a metre deep will need a double dose.

 Please note that not all weeds and algae are susceptible to treated water at minimum concentrations.